Solar / Backup Power ROI Calculator — South Africa

 1. Electricity cost savings.
 Eskom's retail tariff has increased at an average of 12–15% per year over the past decade.
 A 3kW system generating 330kWh/month at R2.90/kWh saves approximately R11,500 per year in year one — and that saving grows every year as tariffs rise.
 Over 10 years with 10% annual tariff increases, the cumulative electricity saving on a 3kW system exceeds R180,000.

 3. Rental premium uplift.
 SA rental market data consistently shows solar-equipped properties command premiums of 5–15% above comparable non-solar properties.
-For a R12,000/month property, even a conservative 7% premium adds R840/month or R10,080/year in additional rental income — enough on its own to recover the cost of a basic backup system within 4–5 years.
+For a R12,000/month property, even a conservative 7% premium adds R840/month or R10,080/year in additional rental income — enough on its own to recover a basic backup system within 4–5 years.

 Choosing the Right System Size for a SA Rental Property